 - Eyelid skin debulking, fat sculpting

-- Skin resurfacing with topical products, peels and lasers
+- Skin resurfacing with topical products, peels, and laser

-Eyelid retraction repair surgery is effective in decreasing or eliminating the stare that is so characteristic of TED.
-The eyelids are often staying open at night and causing break down of the surface of the eye.
+- Eyelid Retraction Repair Surgery is effective in decreasing or eliminating the stare that is so characteristic of TED.
+The eyelids often staying open at night and cause a break down of the surface of the eye.

-Eye muscle surgery is performed to restore single vision when looking straight ahead and down.
-Unfortunately, there is no way to return the muscle function to normal – so double vision in extremes of gaze is a common permanent change.
+- Eye Muscle Surgery is effective in restoring single vision when looking straight ahead and down.
+However, there is no way to return the muscle function to normal so double vision in extremes of gaze is a common permanent change.

-Although late surgical interventions can help decrease disfigurement and allow the patient to see a single image when looking straight ahead, the tissue alterations are irreversible.
-There is no way to restore normal eye muscle movement or pre-disease appearance.
+Late surgical interventions can help decrease disfigurement and allow the patient to see a single image when looking straight ahead.
+Unfortunately, the tissue alterations are irreversible and there is no way to restore normal eye muscle movement or pre-disease appearance.
 Thus, many of the manifestations of TED are permanent.

 The eye is surrounded by bone on all sides except in the front, so the eye protrudes outward.
 This protrusion occurs when a patient is suffering from inflammation and swelling of the eye muscle and fat.
 Besides appearance, it is a concern that continued compression can eventually affect the optic nerve, causing further damage.
 In order to relive the compression an operation, orbital decompression surgery, to remove parts of the surrounding bone is performed.
 The images below display the steps taken during orbital decompression surgery in order to rid the patient of bulging or proptotic eyes.